Tarangire National Park

 Getting there

-Road: The Park is 121km through a tarmac road from Arusha city.
+Road: The Park is 121km down a tarmac road from Arusha city.

-Air: The Park can be reached by flight from Kilimanjaro International Airport which is 46km from Arusha.
+Air: You can reach the park by flight from Kilimanjaro International Airport which is 46km from Arusha.
 Charted flights are also available from Arusha to Kuro Airstrip located inside the park

 Attractions

-The Park has remarkable attractions with large groups of Elephants, spectacular natural beauty of savanna landscape and magnificent majestic Baobabs.
+The Park has remarkable attractions with large groups of Elephants, the spectacular natural beauty of the savanna landscape, and magnificent majestic Baobabs.
 Over 550 different bird species have been recorded in the park, of which several are threatened or endemic.

 Wildlife

-Tarangire is noted as a safari destination for its large concentration of wildlife population.
-Animals like elephants, eland, giraffe, lions, buffalo, cheetah, leopards and zebra are easily spotted when you are in 4 wheel drive.
+Tarangire is a safari destination for its large concentration of wildlife population.
+You can spot animals like elephants, eland, giraffes, lions, buffalo, cheetah, leopards, and also zebra when you are in 4-wheel drive.

 Birds

 Enjoy spotting a large batch of colorful and exclusive bird species.
-Over 500 different species are housed with swamps that are spread all over Tarangire.
-This makes an area to be amazing destination for bird lovers.
-One wouldn’t mii to see breeding species of birds found in Tarangire than anywhere else on the planet.
+Over 500 different species are in swamps that are all over Tarangire.
+This makes the area an amazing destination for bird lovers.
+One wouldn’t miss seeing breeding species of birds found in Tarangire more than anywhere else on the planet.

 Baobab Trees